learn-co-curriculum/react-rendering/README.md

 Coming back to our theater metaphor, imagine a play is being carried out over and over.
 The actors have a script they read from and generally don't deviate from it.
-However, suppose the director decides that a new version of the script is in order - maybe he felt the audience didn't like a scene and left or maybe he just fancied an experiement, either way, the actors have a new script and have to carry out the play in a sligtly different way.
+However, suppose the director decides that a new version of the script is in order - maybe he felt the audience didn't like a scene, or maybe he just fancied an experiment, either way, the actors have a new script and have to carry out the play in a slightly different way.
 As a lifecycle method, this could be denoted like this:

 ```javascript